 If something falls in your car and you hear it rattling around, you may be tempted to reach down and pick it up.
 This can cause quite the distraction and remove your eyes from the road.
-Those items may also roll under the break and render breaking impossible.
+Those items may also roll under the brake pedal and render braking impossible.

 #26 Loud Passengers